shanemileham/levelupmylife/_content/personal-development/review-year.md

   - Now looking at your calendar, go through and catalog the events that were most memorable or valuable to you
   - What did I spend a lot of effort on that I don't care about?
   - Now generalize: what uses of time were most valuable, and what were least?
+- General Questions
+  - What were you most grateful for?
+  - What was a painful lesson you learned?
+  - What were you most proud of having accomplished?

 ## Finding Clarity and Direction